 Sine waves oscillate with a consistent frequency and amplitude and typically derive from components with repetitive or rotational motion, such as a pump or rotor.
 In some circumstances, the sinusoidal vibration is minimal and therefore less critical to the overall test.
 In other cases, the sinusoidal vibration impacts the random background vibration and should be recognized as a necessary part of the test profile.

-Why use SoR rather than importing a PSD profile to the random test table?
+Why use SoR Rather than Importing a PSD Profile?

-The power spectral density (PSD) assumes that 1) input data is stationary, and 2) input data is random.
+The power spectral density (PSD) assumes that input data are stationary and random.

-For data to be stationary, the frequency content must be unchanging over time.
+If data are stationary, the frequency content must be unchanging over time.
 In other words, the engineer can compute an FFT at any point in the waveform and get the same FFT spectrum (ignoring variance due to randomness).

-For data to be random, the amplitude at each frequency must vary randomly with time.
-Again, if the engineer computes an FFT at any point in the waveform, they should get approximately the same amplitude at each frequency (ignoring variance from randomness).
+If data are random, the amplitude at each frequency must randomly vary with time.
+Again, if the engineer computes an FFT at any point in the waveform, they should get approximately the same amplitude at each frequency (again, ignoring variance from randomness).

-Data that have sine tones that change in frequency over time are not stationary.
-The PSD will pull down the sine tone amplitude when the algorithm averages it with the time waveform.
-The energy of the PSD preserves the energy of this sweeping sine tone but not its damaging peak amplitude characteristic.
+Data with sine tones that change in frequency over time are not stationary.
+The PSD will pull down the sine tone amplitude when the algorithm averages it with the random waveform.
+The energy of the PSD preserves the energy of this sweeping sine tone but not its damaging peak amplitude.

-When a random test is run with this averaged spectrum, the damaging peak amplitudes of the sine tones are averaged to be lower than reality.
+When a random test runs this averaged spectrum, it averages down the damaging peak amplitudes of the sine tones.
 Additionally, these amplitudes are randomly varied over time, which prevents the sine tone from causing high-amplitude damage to a DUT.

 Sine-on-Random Example Application